dbforge/nUpdate/README.md

 Just use GitHub's functions for creating issues on problems so that I could have a look at them and decide what to do etc. If you already have an idea on what to do, make sure to fork nUpdate and create a PullRequest.

 ### Todo's
 I'm not happy with everything, yet.
 It's possible that you find some small things that need to be improved.
-Nevermind, everything is work!
+Nevermind, everything is in work!

 - Differential updates
 - Delta Patching
 - Faster updating
 - Fix remaining bugs
 - Multilanguage everywhere
-- Lots of new langues
+- Lots of new languages
+- Code Signing Certificate

 ###License
 SugarCRM